Light Painting by Mark Gluck

 Can I get a light painting of my dog?

 Light painting is best suited to subjects that stay absolutely still, for at least an hour.
 So its not generally appropriate for living things.
-Virtually anything else that has 3 dimensions and can be accessed from the sides and above can be light painted - cars, houses, motorcycles, fire engines, aircraft all make great subjects.
+Virtually anything else that has 3 dimensions and can be accessed from the sides and above can be light painted - cars, houses, motorcycles, musical instruments, aircraft all make great subjects.

 What steps are involved?

 A light painting is a four step process:

 The first is a review of your project with Mark, either in person or over the phone.
 He will review the desired use of the final artwork, discuss options for backgrounds for the subject (indoor, outdoor...) and any other special considerations you may have.

 Next the location may have to be scouted to determine the best viewpoint and time of day/night for the shoot.